ryansxiong/VG_Sales_Estimator/README.md

-# Forecasting Video Game Sales
+# Video Game Sales Estimator
 Continuing the project that I did previously https://github.com/ryansxiong/Video_Game_Sales_ds_proj and creating a model to forecast the data's sales.

 ## Codes and Resources Used